netravnen/contain-booking/README.md

-# Git Container
+# Booking Container

-**Prevent Git hosting services from tracking your visits to other websites**
+**Prevent Booking hosting services from tracking your visits to other websites**

-This is a fork of [Facebook Container](https://github.com/mozilla/contain-facebook)
+This is a fork of [Git Container](https://github.com/SleepingPanda/contain-git)

-Git Container is an add-on you can install on Firefox to prevent Git hosting services from tracking your activity on other websites, so you can continue to use Git hosting services while protecting your privacy.
+Booking Container is an add-on you can install on Firefox to prevent Booking hosting services from tracking your activity on other websites, so you can continue to use Booking hosting services while protecting your privacy.